 User fees will be adjusted bi-annually to recover the full cost of services provided, except when the City Council determines that a subsidy from the General Fund is in the public interest.
-The City will seek, and with Council approval, apply for all possible Federal and State reimbursement for mandated projects and/or programs and Federal and State grant monies for City programs and projects.
+Yes The City will seek, and with Council approval, apply for all possible Federal and State reimbursement for mandated projects and/or programs and Federal and State grant monies for City programs and projects.
 Yes Capital improvements will be financed primarily through user fees, service charges, impact fees, or developer agreements when benefits can be specifically attributed to users of the facility.
 For projects financed with debt, the fees, charges, and/or contractual payments shall be established at a level sufficient to fund the project in its entirety, including the repayment of principal and interest on amounts borrowed.
 The City will consider future operations and maintenance costs as part of each project's financing plan and ensure that funding sources are identified to properly operate and maintain the improvements when constructed.
-The City will maintain a level of expenditures which will provide for the public well-being and safety of the residents of the community.
-Yes Purchases shall be approved as described in the City's Municipal Code; more specifically: Purchases for more than \$5,000 shall be supported by a Purchase Order approved by the Finance Director and City Manager, and; Municipal Code; more specifically: Purchases for more than \$5,000 shall be supported by a Purchase Order approved by the Finance Director and Municipal Code; more specifically: Purchases for more than \$5,000 shall be supported by a Purchase Order approved by the Finance Director and City Manager, and; Purchases for more than \$25,000 shall be approved by Municipal Code; more specifically: Purchases for more than \$5,000 shall be supported by a Purchase Order approved by the Finance Director and City Manager, and; Purchases for more than \$25,000 shall be approved by City Council.
+Yes EXPENDITURE POLICI ES The City will maintain a level of expenditures which will provide for the public well-being and safety of the residents of the community.
+Yes Purchases shall be approved as described in the City's Municipal Code; more specifically: Yes Purchases for more than \$5,000 shall be supported by a Purchase Order approved by the Finance Director and City Manager, and; Purchases for more than \$25,000 shall be approved by City Council.
+CAPITAL BUDGET IMPROVEMENT BU UDGET POLICIES The City will make all capital improvements in accordance with an adopted and funded capital improvement program (CIP).
+Yes The City will develop an annual Five-Year Plan for Yes THE CITY WILL DEVELOP ALL ALLICAL FIVE-LEAL FIAIL LOF 169

 Capital Improvements, including sections for CIP design, development, implementation, and operating and maintenance costs.
-The City will identify the estimated capital and ongoing operations and maintenance costs, potential funding sources and project schedule for each capital project proposal before it is submitted to the Council for Yes approval.
-The City will coordinate development of the annual capital improvement budget with the development of the operating budget.
+The City will identify the estimated capital and ongoing operations and maintenance costs, potential funding sources and project schedule for each capital project proposal before it is submitted to the Council for approval.
+Yes The City will coordinate development of the annual capital improvement budget with the development of the operating budget.
 All costs for internal professional services needed to implement the CIP will be included in the operating budget for the year the CIP is to be implemented.
 Yes The Capital Budget will be based on the CIP, and each project's unused appropriations at each year-end will be automatically rolled over to the subsequent year, until the project is completed.
 Additions to project funding plans require Council approval.
 Changes that do not increase funding levels may be approved by the City Manager.
 Yes Cost tracking for components of the CIP will be implemented and updated quarterly to ensure project completion within budget and established timelines.
 Yes The Council will review the pavement management program each year at budget time and will seek to supplement Gas Tax, Measure J, other street improvement funds, and the Street Maintenance Reserve Fund to adequately fund the program.
 Yes City Impact Fees shall be used to fund the direct and indirect costs associated with capital projects identified in the City's impact fee studies.
 Yes